Travel Route: Andaman – Port Blair – Havelock Island – Barefoot Resort

 The Andaman and Nicobar Islands are a set of 572 islands located in the Bay of Bengal.
 Only 36 of the islands are inhabited.
-A few of these 36 are occupied by aboriginal tribes opposed to any sort of civilized interference.
+A few of these 36 are occupied by aboriginal tribes, opposing civilized interference.
 The climate is tropical, sweltering hot, and very humid.
-The Andaman and Nicobar Islands are 745 miles (1200km) from the Indian mainland, but only 30 miles (50km) from Myanmar and 55 miles (90km) from Indonesia.
-How come then, that this string of islands are part of India?
+The Andaman and Nicobar Islands are 745 miles (1200km) from the Indian mainland but only 30 miles (50km) from Myanmar and 55 miles (90km) from Indonesia.
+How come, then, that this string of islands is part of India?

 Andaman and Nicobar were abandoned islands but for some aboriginal natives.
-During the colonization of India, some British officials were posted there.
+During the colonization of India, British officials were posted there.
 But due to thick forest cover, wild animals, and mosquitoes, the Islands were abandoned, which made its location perfect for a jail site.
-The Indian fight for independence started long before Gandhi came to the scene, and the British repeatedly crushed any attempt of revolt.
-Political prisoners were shipped to Port Blair’s infamous Cellular jail since 1857.
-During WWII, Japan, along with Subhash Chandra Bose, fought against the British through Burma and North East India.
-As soon as Japan took over parts of North East India along with the Andaman and Nicobar Islands, they were gifted to Subhash Chandra Bose.
+The Indian fight for independence started long before Gandhi came to the scene, and the British repeatedly crushed any attempt at revolt.
+Since 1857 political prisoners were sent to Port Blair’s infamous Cellular jail.
+During WWII, Japan and Subhash Chandra Bose fought against the British in Burma and North East India.
+As soon as Japan took over parts of Northeast India along with the Andaman and Nicobar Islands, they were given to Subhash Chandra Bose.
 Thus, Andaman and Nicobar Islands became the first territories of Independent India.
-By the end of the war, Japan lost, and the Andaman and Nicobar again fell into British hands.
-During the Independence of India, these incidents were taken into consideration, and Andaman and Nicobar were granted to India.
+By the war’s end, Japan lost, and Andaman and Nicobar fell again into British hands.
+Once India became Independent, the Andaman and Nicobar became part of the new India.

 Who was Subhash Chandra Bose?

 We associate the Indian fight for freedom from British colonialism with Mahatma Gandhi and his non-violent approach.
 Still, there were other Indian leaders with alternative models to achieve independence.
-Subhas Chandra Bose became a leading advocate for violence as the only effective way to expel the British and simultaneously restored Indian self-esteem.
-His story and adventures are quite fascinating.
-He cooperated with Nazi Germany and Japan in their war against the Allies in south-east Asia.
+Subhas Chandra Bose became a leading advocate for violence as the only effective way to expel the British and simultaneously restore Indian self-esteem.
+His story and adventures are pretty fascinating.
+He cooperated with Nazi Germany and Japan in the war against the Allies in Southeast Asia.

 In 1943, Bose traveled by German submarine around Africa’s southern tip to rendezvous with a Japanese submarine.
 The Japanese had captured some 70,000 Indian soldiers, many of them abandoned by their British officers when Singapore fell suddenly in early 1942.
 The Japanese then released about 40,000 of these prisoners of war to form the Indian National Army and invade India under Bose’s command.

-In the last few decades, Bose’s vision of India became a reality.
-The Indian army is, after all, the third-largest in the world.
-India has fought four wars with its neighbors, and it is armed with nuclear weapons.
+Bose’s vision of India became a reality in the last few decades.
+The Indian army is the third-largest in the world.
+India has fought four wars with its neighbors and is armed with nuclear weapons.
 Further, India is an emerging global economic power.
 All this is much closer to Bose’s vision than to Gandhi’s.

 What were the effects of the 2004 Tsunami on the Andaman and Nicobar Islands?